England | Scotland | Wales | Northern Ireland | Ireland

 If you wish to book a telephone call with your GP or nurse please phone reception and request a telephone consultation with them.

-Unfortunately it is not possible to guarantee a time that the doctor / nurse will phone you, as they make their calls when they finish morning surgery and more urgent work will take priority e.g. home visits.
-It is therefore important you provide us with a telephone number that you can be contacted on between 12:00 and 15:00 hrs.
+Unfortunately it is not possible to guarantee a time that the doctor / nurse will phone you, it is therefore important you provide us with a telephone number that you can be contacted on between 08:40 and 18:30 hrs.
 The doctors prefer to have some information before they phone you and so please be advised the receptionists will ask you for details to pass on to the doctor / nurse.

 We are able to book telephone calls with our nurses throughout their normal working day when their capacity allows, but normally the nurses also return calls at the end of their morning surgery.
 Telephone calls with the nurses can also be booked in advance.